FULL-TIME offers you an easy way to manage your football leagues online.

 How do I get a FAN ID?

 Once you have bought a ticket for a World Cup match (or received confirmation that you have been allocated a ticket), you will be able to apply for a FAN ID.
 The link to register for a FAN ID is: https://www.fan-id.ru/.
 You must have your FAN ID and ticket to enter stadiums in Russia.
 For security purposes, FAN IDs may also be scanned upon exit of the stadium.
 Neither The FA nor FIFA are responsible for the issue of FAN IDs.

 Please note: If the photo of the FAN ID is not a match with the person entering the stadium, Russian authorities will not permit that person entry to the stadium.
-Similarly, the name on the ticket entering the stadium must match that of the FAN ID, if this does not occur, we cannot guarantee that Russian authorities will allow entrance to the stadium.
+Similarly, the name on the ticket entering the stadium must be the same of that on the FAN ID, if this does not occur, we cannot guarantee that Russian authorities will allow entrance to the stadium.
 For more information, please visit our FAN ID news story here: https://englandsupporters.thefa.com/b/news/archive/2018/02/27/russia-2018-fan-id-information

 Is my FA fan number the same as a FAN ID?

-No, these are two entirely separate documents.
-Your FA Fan number allows you to access tickets to England matches and will be required when submitting an application for World Cup tickets but it will not allow you visa-free access to Russia.
+No! these are two entirely separate documents.
+Your FA Fan number allows you to access tickets to England matches and was required when submitting an application for World Cup tickets but it will not allow you visa-free access to Russia.
 You must acquire a FAN ID to gain entry into Russia and the stadiums once you have been allocated a ticket.

 How long will it take for me to receive my FAN ID?

 Once you have been allocated a ticket and have applied for a FAN ID, it can take about a month to arrive via post.
 Once your FAN ID has been approved you should receive an email or text advising of the dispatch of your FAN ID.
 Alternatively, you can have your FAN ID sent to a visa collection centre near you.
 For more information, please visit: https://www.fan-id.ru/help.html

 How can I find out information about the free transport offered with the FAN ID?